Department of the Environment (Australia, 2013–2016): History

 The department was formed by way of an Administrative Arrangements Order issued on 18 September 2013.
-It absorbed the responsibilities of the former Department of Sustainability, Environment, Water, Population and Communities (DSWEPaC) and climate change from the former Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education.
+It absorbed the responsibilities of the former Department of Sustainability, Environment, Water, Population and Communities and climate change from the former Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education.

 The department was dissolved in July 2016 and its functions, along with energy policy functions, were moved to the newly established Department of the Environment and Energy.

 From when it was established in September 2013 to when it was dissolved in July 2016 the department faced significant cuts (25 per cent cut from the organisation's budget over four years), in line with the Coalition Government's environmental deregulation policies.

 Mission

 The stated aims of the department were to achieve the protection and conservation of the environment; to ensure that Australia benefits from meteorological and related sciences and services; and to see that Australia's interests in Antarctica are advanced.
 The department developed and implemented national policy, programs and legislation to protect and conserve Australia's environment and heritage.